 Single Variable Calculus: Concepts and Contexts, by James Stewart (4th Edition, 2010).
-Published by Thomson Brooks/Cole.
-ISBN: 0495559725
+Cengage ISBN: 9780495559726

 Calculator:

 A graphing calculator is required for this course.
 Most instructors will be familiar with the Texas Instrument TI-83, 83Plus, or 84.
 NOTE: Calculators with a Computer Algebra System such as the TI-89 or TI-92 will not be permitted in the course.